subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 The image EBM and the thought EBM are connected.
 For instance we can generate an image that corresponds to a description expressed as a thought.
 When we read a book or listen to someone speak, the stream of thoughts can lead to a succession of images in our head.
 Conversely we can generate a thought that corresponds to an image, or to a succession of images, which is something that we humans do all the time when we describe a scene in words.
 We will see how EBMs can be used to replicate these skills.
 Thoughts can exist independent of language.
 Hence people who haven’t learn a language, or infants who haven’t learnt how to speak, can still have thoughts that they can use to go about their lives.
 Presumably this is true for animals too.
 The fundamental phenomenon that generates both images and thoughts is the neural configuration.
 In the case of vision, Our consciousness translates this configuration into images that we see, while in the case of language, our consciousness translates the configuration into words.

+The question arises: Why are thoughts expressed on a word by word basis by humans, while images are are perceived as a whole, not on a pixel by pixel basis?
+One would think that it would be much more efficient t grasp the essence of a thought by grasping it as a symbol rather than as a set of words.
+This idea actually has been pursued by science fiction writers: For example the aliens in the move *Arrival* use a language in whch thoughts are expressed as symbols.
+This obvoiusly has a lot of benefits, among them increasing the speed of communication, and graspinga though with both past and future aspects of it simultaneously vs hearng it unfurl on a word by word basis.
+It is not inconcievable that as human evolution progresses, our species will also develop some such language.